Japanese Fall Festival

 Vend

-New vendor applications are welcome; proposed booths must be authentic to Japanese culture for consideration.
-The final deadline to apply is Friday, August 11.
+Vendor applications are welcome; proposed booths must be authentic to Japanese culture for consideration.
+The priority deadline to apply is Friday, July 12.

 VENDOR INFORMATION